Visualizations

 Do No Harm Guide: Centering Accessibility in Data Visualization

-With great interest, I discovered the comprehensive guide "Centering Accessibility in Data Visualization" by Urban Institute: it approaches the topic from general considerations on the role of #a11y in process and artifact, diving all the way into specific examples showcasing how things should be done in an inclusive way.
+The guide "Centering Accessibility in Data Visualization" (PDF) by Urban Institute, "a nonprofit research organization that provides data and evidence to help advance upward mobility and equity" approaches the topic from general considerations on the role of accessibility in process and artifact, diving all the way into specific examples showcasing how things should be done in an inclusive way.

 2022